 There is no treatment for blossom-end rot other than improving watering practices.

-Damping-off affect mostly seedling, but it can affect newly planted transplants.
-At the base of the plant, the stem looks pinched and dry making the top flop over.
+Damping-off affects mostly seedlings, but it can affect newly planted transplants.
+The stem looks pinched and dry at the base of the plant, making the top flop over.

-It is another fungal disease borne in soil.
-It thrives is damp area, hence the name.
+It is a soil-borne fungal disease that thrives in damp areas, hence the name.

 - Replenish soil with fresh compost.